Have you ever said to yourself My kid(s) have too many toys?

 *This post contains affiliate links and I am an affiliate with Amazon.
 This means that if you click-through and make a purchase I receive a small commission (at no cost to you).
 I only write and endorse about products I personally use, love and what I find helpful in being an awesome mom.
 For more details, Click here.

 I know it was a struggle for me as a mom.
-With my oldest daughter, I needed a way to keep her toys confined to her bedroom of our condo.
-Now having 3 kids and a single-family home, I need to keep toys organized and to a minimum.
+With my oldest daughter, I needed a way to keep her toys confined to her bedroom in our condo.
+Now, with three kids and a single-family home, I need to keep toys organized and to a minimum.

-In our home, we built a play area for our kids in our basement.
-Living in the Midwest winters can be brutal so we spend more time indoors.
+We built a play area for our kids in our basement.
+Because winters in the Midwest can be brutal, we spend more time indoors.

-I learned though how to manage to keep the toy area neat and organized.
+I learned, though, how to keep the toy area neat and organized.
 Utilizing a defined space, I discovered that less is more with toys.

 I also want my kids to appreciate what they have and not to grow up thinking more is better.